L1onLight/tg-support/readme.md

 ## Installation

-Create .env file in the root of project(/realty) where settings.py located and set the variables:
+Create .env file in the root of project where settings.py located and set the variables:

 ```properties
 TOKEN=telegram_bot_token